Vaccine Clinic at your Organization

 Talk to your physician or a Good Value Pharmacist if you have questions about situations in which one should not receive the influenza vaccine.

-Pneumococcal Vaccines: PCV20 (Prevnar 20) and PPSV23 (Pneumovax)
+Pneumococcal Vaccine: PCV20 (Prevnar 20)

 Available at our Festival, Larsen-Mayer and Racine locations.